sagemath/sage-archive-2023-02-01/src/doc/en/developer/portability_testing.rst

 reminder::

   root@39d693b2a75d:/sage# build/bin/sage-print-system-package-command debian install gcc
-  sudo apt-get install gcc
+  apt-get install gcc

-We are already root, so we can drop the ``sudo``, of course.
-And we remember that we need to fetch the current package lists from the server first::
+We remember that we need to fetch the current package lists from the server first::

   root@39d693b2a75d:/sage# apt-get update